What is Vietnamese Coffee ?

-Coffee is not just a drink but an important part of the Vietnamese daily life & culture.
+Coffee is not just a drink but an important part of the daily life & the culture.
 In the diverse global coffee landscape, Vietnam is particularly distinguished by its signature coffee varieties, such as Robusta and Arabica.
-Additionally, there are numerous other unique types of Vietnamese coffee that contribute to the country’s distinct coffee identity.
+Additionally, there are numerous other unique types of coffee beans that contribute to the country’s distinct coffee identity.
 From the bold flavours of Vietnamese Robusta to the smooth taste of Vietnamese Arabica, the country offers a wide range of coffee experiences that continue to capture the attention of coffee enthusiasts around the world.

 vietnamese coffee